Rev. Ben Konecny

 Tammi is a Michigan native who has called Greeley home for over a decade.
 She graduated from Calvin University with a double major in Psychology and Spanish and followed that with an M.Div. from Western Theological Seminary in Holland, MI.
 Tammi deeply believes that children are already on a spiritual journey and that the grown ups' job is to make spaces for kids to meet God in ways that make sense to them.
 Children's prayer practices and play languages have allowed Tammi to meet God in new ways.
 Her favorite prayer practice is blowing bubbles.

 Tammi is married to Phil, who does all manner of web and video things and is also the home cook.
 Together, they love hanging out with their two elementary-aged kids.
 When the kids aren't keeping her busy, she loves reading, doodling, and attempting to keep plants alive outside.

-Director of the Genesis Youth Choir & Jubilation Children's Choir
+Director of Genesis Choir

 Colin is a Fort Collins native and has had to struggle with his name being spelled with two L's his entire life.
 He studied music at Colorado State University and the Manhattan School of Music where he received his master's degree in classical voice (opera).
 Colin enjoys board games and painting, listens to punk rock and metal, and will always have time to talk about dungeons and dragons.

 Wednesday Night Live Childcare Leader

 Bridget recently graduated from Greeley West High School and is currently a student at the University of Northern Colorado.
 She is working to earn her BA in Psychology.
 She hopes to achieve a PhD in Child and Developmental Psychology.
 Bridget enjoys nature, music, theatre, traveling, and her very silly looking dog Apollo.
 If her brain was a soup, it would be cereal.